Fix Corrupted Zip Archive

 EOCDR found ( 1 5815375441)...

-After the previous process finished, you can just unzip the newly created zip archive.
+After the process finishes, you can unzip the newly created archive as usual.

 $ unzip archive-fixed.zip